top of page

 Software Engineer @Meta

-Nazariy Ivanchuk
+Nazarii Ivanchuk

 I really enjoyed learning about fundamental topics like algorithm optimization and caching.
 The chapters on improving CPU and memory efficiency were especially valuable.
 The material was presented in a clear and accessible way, and the knowledge I gained was immediately applicable.